OmniaRaouf101/OmniaRaouf101.github.io/index.md

 In addition to quantum computing, I am interested in the intersection of **physics, computer science, and mathematics**.
 I believe in the power of interdisciplinary research and aim to explore how quantum computing can address challenges in various fields.

 #### My vision of science
 I am a strong advocate for **open science**, and I actively contribute to making science more inclusive, transparent, and environmentally conscious.
-I am involved in initiatives to promote **equity, diversity, and inclusion** in science and technology.
+I am involved in initiatives to promote **equity, diversity, and inclusion** in science and technology, including volunteering with [**Quantum Women**](https://www.quantum-women.com/), a global community that empowers and connects women in quantum science and technology.

 #### Contact